 Enrollment - Enrollment fees are annual and are valid across all courses available.
-For example, a student can enroll on 1 January and take all courses within 365 days without additional charge.
+For example, a candidate can enroll on 1 Jan and take all courses within 365 days without additional charge.
+A candidate who passes the FPSB® Risk and Estate Planning Specialist exam and takes the FPSB® Risk and Estate Planning Specialist certification can continue as a certificant and pursue other Specialist certification courses without a need to renew enrollment.
+The Specialist certification shall be renewed on annual basis.